noi-techpark/it.bz.opendatahub.sparql/README.md

 ### License

 The code in this project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 license.
 See the [LICENSE.md](LICENSE.md) file for more information.

+### Examples of SPARQL queries

+Some examples of possible SPARQL queries can be found in the SPARQL Queries folder.
+You can take a look at some [data quality queries here](sparql_queries/dataquality.md) and at some [regular queries here](sparql_queries/regular.md)